Harare City netball team hopes to rediscover form

 HARARE City netball team coach Ropafadzo Mutsauki says the month-long break they had between August and early September had an effect on his charges after they met with mixed fortunes in their recent games played in Victoria Falls.

-They beat Lupane 41-21 and lost 18-31 to Platinum Queens in the Premier Netball League second bubble of the second round that marked the resumption of matches after a month’s break.
+They beat Lupane 41-21 and lost 18-31 to Platinum Queens in the second bubble of the second round that marked the resumption of matches after a month’s break.

 The league took a month’s break to allow some of the players who were part of the Gems squad to represent the country at the World Cup qualifiers last month.